WATonomous/wato_monorepo/docs/faq.md

 # FAQ
 ## Every time I make a new branch I need to rebuild all the images from scratch

 Whenever you make a new branch, new images need to be compiled.
-However, Docker will use the `develop` images as a cache.
-You probably don't have the `develop` images downloaded on your machine.
+However, Docker will use the `main` images as a cache.
+You probably don't have the `main` images downloaded on your machine.

 Try these steps:
 ```bash